 In this day and age, the customer’s expectation for support and service is incredibly high.
 Contact Centers have expanded in the past few years to include new functionality, along with new channels of communication between agents and customers, clients, leads or prospects.
 The functionality of these Contact Center solutions has grown way beyond just basic phone call handling, and now include an intersection of multiple channels and communication methods.

 With so much technology around us, and so many new ways to connect, businesses need to keep up with the times, and meet customers where they are: whether that be SMS text messaging, social media, or live web chat.
 In fact, based on inContact’s Customer Experience Transformation Benchmark report of 2017, customers are currently demanding “quick resolution during an interaction….they achieve this by speaking to a live rep far more often than — but often in conjunction with — other methods.”

 Simply put: your business needs to provide customers and clients with not only great quality support but also through the channels they have come to expect and already utilize.
-If your organization fails to meet this expectation from customers, then they will simply bring their business elsewhere.
+If your organization fails to meet this expectation from customers, then they will simply bring their business elsewhere as seen in positive inContact Reviews.
 Some more important figures worth considering include:

 - 8 in 10 consumers are willing to switch companies due to poor service